Small Claims

 - Unpaid Debts in Small Claims Court: Role of the GuarantorBorrowing money is an everyday reality for almost all of us.
 As a result, credit is an important part of our personal finances.
 So naturally, debts have a measure of risk for both lenders and borrowers.
 However, a third party… Read more: Unpaid Debts in Small Claims Court: Role of the Guarantor

-- Real estate deposit return dispute in the Small Claims CourtMany things may go wrong and lead to a cancellation of a real estate purchase.
-As a result, real estate transactions are quite a frequent subject of Small Claims Court litigation.
+- Real estate deposit return dispute in the Small Claims CourtMany things may go wrong and lead to the cancellation of a real estate purchase.
+As a result, real estate transactions are a pretty frequent subject of Small Claims Court litigation.
 It is especially so in a hot real estate… Read more: Real estate deposit return dispute in the Small Claims Court

 - Corporation Identity is a Must in the Small Claims CourtWhat is a corporation?
 Corporations are interesting legal entities.
 In the eyes of the law, they are persons.
 Accordingly, corporations have the rights that they can pursue in the courts via a representative.
 As with individuals, to pursue its interests… Read more: Corporation Identity is a Must in the Small Claims Court